 The disproportionate impact of gun violence on Black and Hispanic children and teens extends to schools.
-Among the 253 incidents of gunfire at K-12 schools between 2013 and 2018, where the racial demographic information of the student body was known, 64 percent occurred in majority-minority schools.Everytown for Gun Safety.
-Keeping Our Schools Safe: A Plan to Stop Mass Shootings and End Gun Violence in American Schools. https://everytownresearch.org/documents/2019/02/keeping-our-schools-safe.pdf.
+Among the 335 incidents of gunfire at K-12 schools between 2013 and 2019, where the racial demographic information of the student body was known, 64 percent occurred in majority-minority schools.Everytown for Gun Safety Support Fund.
+Keeping Our Schools Safe: A Plan for Preventing Mass Shootings and Ending All Gun Violence in American Schools. everytownresearch.org/school-safety-plan.
+February 2020.
 Everytown gathered demographic information on the student population of each school included in the database for which data were available.
 A majority-minority school is defined as one in which one or more racial and/or ethnic minorities (relative to the US population) comprise a majority of the student population.
-Although Black students represent approximately 15 percent of the total K-12 school population in America, they constitute 24 percent of the K-12 student victims of gunfire who were killed or injured on school grounds.
+Everytown identified the race of 102 of the 208 student victims identified in the database.
+Of those, 25 were identified as Black, 57 as white, 23 as Hispanic or Latino, 3 as Asian-Pacific Islander, and 4 as other.
+The analysis includes in the count of these victims both people shot and wounded and deaths resulting from homicides, non-fatal assaults, unintentional shootings, and suicides and incidents of self-harm where no one else was hurt.
+Although Black students represent approximately 15 percent of the total K-12 school population in America, they constitute 25 percent of the K-12 student victims of gunfire who were killed or shot and wounded on school grounds.
 US Department of Education, National Center for Education Statistics.
 Common Core of Data (CCD).
 “State nonfiscal survey of public elementary and secondary education," 1998-99 through 2015-16; National elementary and secondary enrollment by race/ethnicity projection model, 1972 through 2027.
 Everytown averaged the student population size, both total and Black student populations, for the years 2013 to 2018.
 February 2018. https://bit.ly/2MTkw3C.
 Everytown identified the race of 95 of the 177 student victims identified in the database.
 Of those, 23 were identified as Black, 54 as white, 13 as Hispanic or Latino, 1 as Asian-Pacific Islander, and 4 as other.
 The analysis includes both injuries and deaths resulting from homicides, assaults, unintentional shootings, and suicides and incidents of self-harm where no one else was hurt, in the count of these victims.

 While the above discussion shows the disparate experiences of gun violence by race and ethnicity, the data further show that gun violence is concentrated in specific neighborhoods in cities, with some schools and certain communities experiencing gun violence with an alarming frequency.